flenniken/statictea/docs/functions.md

 the Boolean Expressions section.

 ~~~
-if(condition: bool, then: any, else: optional any) any
+if = func(condition: bool, then: any, else: optional any) any
 ~~~

 Examples: